 Women and gambling in ancient times

 The adventurous history of gambling began about 4,500 years ago in ancient Egypt.
 In ancient times, dice games were played passionately.
 Over time, people have always developed new types of gambling to increase the fun.
 However, not everyone could play.
 Men and women did not have the same rights in antiquity, even when it came to gambling.
 In ancient Rome, women were allowed to play only during the women’s festival Bona Dea, while men could play at home and in public whenever they wanted.
+Go to our website and get online casino ohne einzahlung.
+Hurry up to go and start winning.

 In ancient Rome, women were only allowed to try and play their luck during the women’s festival of Bona Dea, while men could play anytime, anywhere.